sqfmi/beepy-docs/docs/software/linux-drivers.md

 # Linux Drivers

-Linux drivers for the Beepberry
+Linux drivers for the Beepy

 ## Display